Pack smart, look chic & stay organized on your travels

 At the other end of the spectrum, in a fit of determined minimalism, I once took a tiny carry-on for a week in France: trés practical on the TGV and Metro, but I felt blah in the same two outfits all week, and Paris is not where you want to feel frumpish.

 I am striving for the packing sweet spot.
-The “Goldilocks Principle” of packing, the just right.
+The just right.
 I want to pack light, but have everything I need.
 I want getting dressed on vacation to be simple, and to look chic and feel comfortable.
 I need smart packing hacks.

 Why do I overpack?